 Yes.
 Requiring infection control practices, such as regular hand washing, coughing, and sneezing etiquette, and proper tissue usage and disposal do not implicate the ADA.
-Such practices are in fact required in all workplaces permitted to remain open under Ohio's Stay at Home Order.
+Such practices were required in all workplaces permitted to remain open under Ohio's Stay at Home Order.
+Although Ohio's Stay At Home Order has been lifted, such practices remain on the Ohio Department of Health's Business/Employer - COVID-19 Checklist which is intended to be post-mandate guidance for Ohio workplaces.
+The Business/Employer - COVID-19 Checklist can be found HERE.